patzly/buzz-android/README.md

 ## Compatibility

-Doodle Android requires at least Android 5.0 Lollipop on your device.
+Spelling Bee Android requires at least Android 5.0 Lollipop on your device.

 ## License